Loading...

 If a company has losses in all years of your analysis period, it suggests a failing business or non-arm's length support.
 An independent business wouldn't tolerate indefinite losses without restructuring or exit ().

-Practical threshold: Three consecutive loss-making years is a common heuristic used by practitioners and tax authorities (particularly in Germany, where it triggers documentation requirements).
+Practical threshold: Three consecutive loss-making years is a common practitioner heuristic that raises serious concern.
+In Germany, the GAufzV documentation trigger formally kicks in after more than three consecutive fiscal years (4+), but three years is already a widely used red flag in practice.
 This is not a universal rule, but a reasonable audit-defense threshold.

 4. Tested Party Profitable, Comparable Not